VirtuOz/smart-router/README.md

 * `<actorid>` of exchange `endpointandactor` where _actorid_ is the unique id of the actors connecting to the end point

 During its transit inside the *smart-router*, a message will:

 1. be received on the endpoint
 2. routed using the corresponding route function
 3. queued on the queue selected by the routing function
 4. dequeued and
 5. sent to an actor.

+#### Queue cleaning

+The smart-router will automatically destroy RabbitMQ queues when no actor has connected to it for some time.
+The queues will only be deleted for endpoints which are declared as ```QUEUEFLAG.actor``` only.
+Queue belonging to endpoints declared as ```QUEUEFLAG.endpoint``` will never be deleted.
+By default, an actor's queue will be deleted 15 minutes after the last actor has been disconnected from it.
+This value configurable in the yaml properties file.

 ### High Availability
 Internally, the *smart-router* is composed of two modules: